(11) Teaching Voidness to Those Whose Minds Are Untrained

 (16) Accepting What Has Been Stolen from the Triple Gem

 Number sixteen is accepting what has been stolen from the Triple Gem.
 And here – remember we had the root vow of not stealing or causing somebody else to steal anything that’s offered to the Buddha, Dharma, and Sangha – but here we’re accepting as a gift or an offering, or accepting as our salary or reward, and we have to do this either personally or through somebody else.
-Here it includes if it belongs not only to, as in the other root vow, it belonged to four or more members of the monastic community, here it could belong to only one, two, or three monks or nuns, as well.
+Here, what we accept is not restricted to only what belongs to four or more members of the monastic community, as it is with the other root vow, here it could belong to only one, two, or three monks or nuns, as well.

 Now I haven’t seen an explanation for this, as to whether or not we need to know that it was stolen from the Triple Gem, but I would imagine that we would need to know that.
 Obviously if later on we find out, we would certainly try to give it back.
 So again we could ask why is there so much emphasis on this point of not stealing from the Triple Gem; but, if we think about it, money, the things that are given to further the Dharma, say printing, translating texts or to making monastery statues, feeding the monks and nuns – all of this is intended to help provide the circumstances for others to attain enlightenment.
 And so we certainly don’t want – as an aspiring bodhisattva practicing the bodhisattva vows – to do anything that would take away the opportunity for others to reach enlightenment.